 The student then explains the functions of the most common controls of touchscreens (tap, swipe, scroll, etc.).

-The student learns about different ways to express the future (be about to, be due to, be on the brink of, etc.).
-They practice alternative ways of expressing the future by choosing the correct expressions and rephrasing sentences using the words in parenthesis.
+The student learns different phrases to talk about the future (be about to, be due to, be on the brink of, etc.).
+They practice alternative ways of expressing the future by choosing the correct expressions and rephrasing sentences using the words in parentheses.

 Finally, the student revises what they learned by saying why and where touchscreens are commonly used.